TORCH-Corp/TORCH-Glare/README.md

 # TORCH Glare Components Library

 Welcome to the **TORCH Glare Components Library**!
 This library provides a collection of reusable React components to help you build user interfaces efficiently.
-Additionally, a CLI tool (**TorchCorp CLI**) is available to streamline component management.
+Additionally, a CLI tool (**glare-ui CLI**) is available to streamline component management.

 ## Table of Contents